Dhanush-git/Dhanush-git/README.md

 Hi there!
-My name is Dhanush Suvarna and I'm a Shopify frontend developer at Marmeto.
+My name is Dhanush Suvarna and I'm a Shopify frontend developer.
 I'm passionate about coding, so much so that it's become my career path.

 ![Dhanush Suvarna's Github](https://github-badges.vercel.app/api/github/dhanush)